csfrancis/proxytv/README.md

 ProxyTV is a lightweight proxy server for IPTV and EPG streams.
 It allows you to remux and serve IPTV channels and EPG data with ease.

-ProxyTV can use FFMPEG for remuxing streams.
+ProxyTV can use FFmpeg for remuxing streams.
 This is useful for bypassing some ISPs that may block certain IPTV streams.
 Simply run ProxyTV on a VPS and use the `serverAddress` option to point your client to the VPS address.
 Alternatively, you can run a VPN like Tailscale on both the client and VPS to simplify the process.

 ProxyTV will filter channels based on the provided filters.
 The list of filtered channels will be included in the M3U and EPG XML files that are served.
 The ordering of the channels will be the same as the order of the filters.
 If no filters are provided, all channels will be included.